solracnauj92/digitalnomadsmalaga/README.md

     ## Features
     <h2>Navigation</h2>
-    1.The navigation bar is included directly beneath the page's hero picture.
+    1. The navigation bar is included directly beneath the page's hero picture.
-    2.Users are returned to the main home page if they click on the logo or the page's hero image.
+    2. Users are returned to the main home page if they click on the logo or the page's hero image.
-    3.The menu button to the left of the page, leads to Culture, Gastronomy, Leisure, and Join Us tabs.
+    3. The menu button to the left of the page, leads to Culture, Gastronomy, Leisure, and Join Us tabs.
-    4.The navigation text is simple and straightforward, showing  the page name underlined.
+    4. The navigation text is simple and straightforward, showing  the page name underlined.
-    5.The navigation bar makes it simple to find further page sections and clearly displays the name of the page.
+    5. The navigation bar makes it simple to find further page sections and clearly displays the name of the page.
-    6.The navigation bar always remains just beneath the hero image to enable user-continuous page navigation
+    6. The navigation bar always remains just beneath the hero image to enable user-continuous page navigation

     <h2>Header image</h2>
     The primary image, which is displayed above the navigation bar, provides a clear view of Malaga, Spain.
 The topic of each page is represented by an image.
 All of the hero pictures were from Canva-Pro.
 Multiple vertical pictures were employed to describe various activity choices to customers in the leisure section.